-Annals of vascular surgery, 2 1 2025, Pages S0890-5096(25)00855-6 Considerations with respect to elective Abdominal Aortic Aneurysm repair in older people.
+Annals of vascular surgery, Volume 124, 2 1 2025, Pages 174-182 Considerations with Respect to Elective Abdominal Aortic Aneurysm Repair in Older People.
 Biemond MJ, Paping JHM, Bulder RMA, Hultgren R, Mooijaart SP, Hamming JF, Lindeman JH

 Methods

-National administrative data (Statistics Netherlands) was used to estimate time-varying trends in the age and sex distribution of patients that underwent AAA repair; the age-procedural-risk relationships, and survival-time following successful AAA repair.
+National administrative data (Statistics Netherlands) were used to estimate time-varying trends in the age and sex distribution of patients who underwent AAA repair, the age-procedural-risk relationships, and survival-time following successful AAA repair.

 Results

-Between 1995-2023, 48,557 patients underwent elective AAA repair.
-Mean age at repair increased from 69.9 to 73.9 years (p<0.001).
-The proportion octogenarians almost tripled from 7.3% to 21.4%, and the proportion women increased from 11.1% to 15.3% (both p<0.001).
-Age-at-repair strongly influenced median survival following elective repair: mean survival following repair for 70 years-old patients equalled 10.1 years for men and 8.7 years for women; but decreased to 6.2 and 6.1 years for men and women at 80 years.
-A progressive age-at-repair- 90-days mortality risk relationship was observed for open repair, with the risk exceeding 5% in patients over age 75 years.
+Between 1995 and 2023, 48,557 patients underwent elective AAA repair.
+The mean age at repair increased from 69.9 to 73.9 years (P < 0.001).
+The proportion octogenarians almost tripled from 7.3% to 21.4%, and the proportion of women increased from 11.1% to 15.3% (both P < 0.001).
+Age-at-repair strongly influenced median survival following elective repair; mean survival following repair for 70-year-old patients equaled 10.1 years for men and 8.7 years for women but decreased to 6.2 and 6.1 years for men and women at 80 years.
+A progressive age-at-repair- 90-day mortality risk relationship was observed for open repair, with the risk exceeding 5% in patients over 75 years.
 Risk was more pronounced in women.
-Procedural risk for endovascular repair (90-days mortality) was less than 2% respectively 3% for men and women under 80 years, but risk increased for those over 80.
+Procedural risk for endovascular repair (90-day mortality) was less than 2% and 3%, respectively, for men and women under 80 years, but risk increased for those over 80 years.

 Implementation of age-specific intervention thresholds appears justified.
 Considering their high procedural risk for open repair, conservative or deferred management should be considered in women over 77 years who are not eligible for endovascular repair.